-Our management has further determined that this unremediated material weakness led to a misstatement in the disclosure of the Company's capital commitments for the year ended 30 June 2018, which has been revised in the Company's consolidated financial statements.
+Our management has further determined that this unremediated material weakness led to a misstatement in the disclosure of the Company's capital commitments for the year ended 30 June 2018, which has been revised in the Company's consolidated financial statements for the year ended 30 June 2019.
 Additionally, this material weakness could result in misstatements of the LCCP capital cost and related assets under construction and property, plant and equipment impairment account balances or disclosures that would result in a material misstatement to the consolidated financial statements that would not be prevented or detected.